AryaMohajer/AryaMohajer/README.md

 ---

 ### 👩‍💻 About Me
-I’m currently studying at the Apple Developer Academy, where I’m expanding my skills in Swift development, innovation, and user-centered design through hands-on, challenge-based learning.
-This experience is helping me grow as a collaborative problem solver and creative thinker for different technologies.
+I’m currently studying at the Apple Developer Academy, where I’m expanding my skills in Swift development, innovation, and team collaboration according to challenge-based learning.
+This experience is helping me grow as a collaborative problem solver and creative thinker for different technologies during commitment with other people.
 ---

 ### 🚀 Current Projects